sgwrth/ipv4netid/README.md

 Includes:
 - splitting up of input string into char array
-- conversion from decimal to binary, and binary to decimal.
+- conversion from decimal to binary, and binary to decimal
+- input validation (using regular expressions)

 TODO:
-- input validation
+-

 Screenshot: